xZpookyx/StyleBoxFancy/README.md

 > Tested with 1000 panels constantly being redrawn each frame with both StyleBoxes having a border and antialiasing on, using godot's profiler measuring Frame Time.
 > * StyleBoxFlat: **34.24 ms**
 > * StyleBoxFancy: **342.66 ms**

+## Instalation
+### Asset library
+* In your godot project open the AssetLib tab on the top and search for "Fancy StyleBoxes".
+* Download and install into your addons folder.
+* Enable the plugin in `Project/Project Settings/Plugins`

+### Manual install